iHaN-o/Worker-instance-generator/Readme.md

 J : Number of jobs

-PR: The probility of a worker can do a job
+PR: The probability of a worker can do a job